Skip to content

 • Bypass tenant-level permission checks

-Privileged Accounts (referred to as "Tenant Administrators" and "Scoped Admins" in Auth service):
+Privileged Accounts (referred to as "Tenant Administrators" and "Delegated Admins" in Authifi):

 • Tenant Administrators: Members of tenant admin groups or users with tenant-admin-capable permissions

-• Scoped Administrators: Users with ADMIN_SCOPE.* permissions for specific resources
+• Delegated Admins: Users with admin::* permissions for specific resources

 • Limited to assigned tenant or resource scope